 Ensuring your organization's success now and in the future requires an understanding of the short- and longer-term factors that affect your organization and its marketplace.
 Ensuring this ongoing success requires managing uncertainty in the environment, as well as balancing some stakeholders' short-term demands with the organization's and stakeholders' needs to invest in long-term success.
-The pursuit of sustained growth and performance leadership requires a strong future orientation and a willingness to make longterm commitments to key stakeholders-your customers, such as patients and their families; your workforce, suppliers, partners, and community; the public; and employers, payors, and health profession students.
+The pursuit of sustained growth and performance leadership requires a strong future orientation and a willingness to make long-term commitments to key stakeholders-your customers, workforce, suppliers, partners, and stockholders; the public; and the community.
 It also requires the agility to modify plans, processes, and relationships when circumstances warrant.

-Your organization's planning and resource allocation should anticipate many factors, such as changes in health care delivery models; resource availability; patients' and other customers' short- and long-term expectations; new business and partnering opportunities; potential crises, including changing economic conditions; workforce capacity and capability needs; the competitive health care marketplace; technological developments; security and cybersecurity risks; changes in patient, other customer, and market segments; evolving regulatory requirements; changes in community and societal expectations and needs; and strategic moves by competitors.
+Your organization's planning and resource allocation should anticipate many factors, such as customers' short- and long-term expectations; new business models; new collaboration and partnering opportunities; potential crises, including changing economic conditions; workforce capacity and capability needs; the competitive global marketplace; technological developments; security and cybersecurity risks; changes in customer and market segments; new business models; evolving regulatory requirements; changes in community and societal expectations and needs; and strategic moves by competitors.
 Your strategic objectives and resource allocations need to accommodate these influences.
-A focus on success includes developing your leaders, workforce, and suppliers; accomplishing effective succession planning; creating a supportive environment for taking intelligent risks and encouraging innovation; and anticipating areas for societal contributions and concerns.
+A focus on success includes developing your leaders, workforce, and suppliers; accomplishing effective succession planning; creating a supportive environment for taking intelligent risks and encouraging innovation; and anticipating areas for societal contributions and societal concerns.